typeworld/typeworld/documentation.md

 Your Type.World user account will be authorized for one or more languages and you will see a "Translate" link appear in the web site’s menu bar.
 Follow it to see the available datapoints.
 Be aware that initial page load may take longer than average.

-You agree that your name gets credited for the translations.
+Let me know whether you want to be credited as the translator for your language.
+Your user account’s personal name will be used to display the credit.

 Every once in a while you will receive an email notifying you of pending necessary translations, either because the original English wording has changed since you last edited it or because new datapoints have appeared in the meantime.
 This notification will normally be sent a week or two prior to a pending app release.